diegojimenez/reading-notes/books/How-to-Win-Friends-and-Influence-People-book-notes.md

 # Book Notes - "How to Win Friends and Influence People"
-*Book notes from [How to Win Friends and Influence People](goodreads.com/book/show/22883646-how-to-win-friends-and-influence-people-how-to-stop-worrying-and-start) by [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie), 1981 (revised edition).*
+*Book notes from [How to Win Friends and Influence People](goodreads.com/book/show/22883646-how-to-win-friends-and-influence-people-how-to-stop-worrying-and-start) by [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie), 1981 (revised edition).
+Read in August 2020.*

 ---
 ## Handling People

 **1. Don’t criticize, condemn or complain.**